OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 3\.
 Obligations of the user and special provisions for users

-**Terms for participants**
+**Terms for ticket buyers and participants**

 **3.1** Ticket delivery, loss and complaints

-(a) Immediately after receipt of payment or after ordering (only when buying tickets on account), XING will send a purchased ticket to the physical or e-mail address the participant entered during the order process unless an alternative option was agreed (e.g. ticket collection at the venue).
+(a) Immediately after receipt of payment or after ordering (only when buying tickets on account), XING will send a purchased ticket to the physical or e-mail address the ticket buyer entered during the order process unless an alternative option was agreed (e.g. ticket collection at the venue).

-(b) The participant is responsible for checking that the received tickets are correct, and for arranging any amendments by XING in good time before the event takes place.
+(b) The ticket buyer and/or participant is responsible for checking that the received tickets are correct, and for arranging any amendments by XING in good time before the event takes place.

-(c) The participant may request electronic tickets be sent again at any time.
+(c) The ticket buyer and/or participant may request electronic tickets be sent again at any time.

-(d) XING shall not replace any tickets sent to the participant by post which the participant has lost or destroyed.
+(d) XING shall not replace any tickets sent to the ticket buyer and /or participant by post which the ticket buyer and/or participant has lost or destroyed.

 **3.2** Return of tickets, reimbursement of purchase price

-(a) If an event is cancelled or postponed, the participant’s right to return a purchased ticket depends on the law as well as any agreements entered into between the participant and the organiser.
+(a) If an event is cancelled or postponed, the ticket buyer’s right to return a purchased ticket depends on the law as well as any agreements entered into between the ticket buyer and the organiser.

-(b) If the participant is entitled to return a ticket, XING shall reimburse the participant for the ticket price agreed on between the participant and the organiser (in particular any applicable cancellation fees) within fourteen (14) days of receipt of the returned ticket should XING not have already reimbursed the organiser for the ticket fees.
-If XING has already reimbursed the organiser for the ticket fees, the participant cannot demand a reimbursement from XING.
+(b) If the ticket buyer is entitled to return a ticket, XING shall reimburse the ticket buyer for the ticket price agreed on between the ticket buyer and the organiser (in particular any applicable cancellation fees) within fourteen (14) days of receipt of the returned ticket should XING not have already reimbursed the organiser for the ticket fees.
+If XING has already reimbursed the organiser for the ticket fees, the ticket buyer cannot demand a reimbursement from XING.

 **Terms for organisers**

 **3.3** General requirements

-(a) The organiser is obliged to correctly and sufficiently inform participants with regard to any cancellation or return rights.
+(a) The organiser is obliged to correctly and sufficiently inform ticket buyers with regard to any cancellation or return rights.
 The organiser is obliged to provide terms and conditions should it be legally required to do so.

 (b) If an event is cancelled for which tickets are or were sold, or if the time, date, venue or other major factors were amended, the organiser shall inform XING about said amendments immediately after gaining knowledge thereof.

 (c) The organiser assures XING that (i) there is no agreement or other arrangement in place between the organiser and a venue, nor with the promoter or operator of a venue, nor with a third party which can limit or prevent the organiser from procuring the events platform services as defined by these GTC. (ii) upon conclusion of this agreement, the organiser is permitted and authorised to commission XING with advertising and selling tickets as defined by these GTC. (iii) the organiser is entitled to hold or advertise the event offered on the XING Websites. and (iv) the organiser is not aware of any reason preventing an event from being held.
 Upon request, the organiser is obliged to prove to XING that they have complied and comply with the assurances in this section.

-(d) For the term of this agreement, the organiser commissions and authorises XING, acting as representative on behalf of and for the account of the organiser, to publicly sell tickets to events which the organiser organises, plans or offers in any other way via the XING Websites, and to handle payment transactions with participants and/or their respective credit institutions, and to send tickets to participants.
+(d) For the term of this agreement, the organiser commissions and authorises XING, acting as representative on behalf of and for the account of the organiser, to publicly sell tickets to events which the organiser organises, plans or offers in any other way via the XING Websites, and to handle payment transactions with ticket buyers and/or their respective credit institutions, and to send tickets to participants.

 (e) The organiser is responsible for paying the VAT or any other taxes arising from ticket sales.

 **3.4** Ticket prices and fees

 (a) The organiser is at liberty to determine the base price for tickets.
-The organiser is entitled to receive the base price if the fees set out in Sections 3.4 (b) to 3.4 (f) are added to the base price and charged to the participants.
+The organiser is entitled to receive the base price if the fees set out in Sections 3.4 (b) to 3.4 (f) are added to the base price and charged to the ticket buyers.
 When selecting ticket prices, the organiser can choose whether these fees should be added to the base price.
 This only applies to the indicated ticket price as the organiser is always charged these fees.

-(b) XING shall receive a fee (**“ticketing fee”**) from the organiser based on the current valid price list for handling the ticket payment process and for the organiser’s use of the XING Websites.
+(b) XING shall receive a fee (**“ticketing fee”**) from the organiser for the event platform services and for the organiser’s use of the XING Websites based on the current valid price list or separate agreement.
 This ticketing fee shall also be due if tickets are collected and paid for at the venue.

-(c) If XING offers to send tickets by post and the organiser accepts this offer, XING shall receive a fee (“delivery fee”) from the organiser for sending tickets by post.
+(c) If XING offers to send tickets by post and the ticket buyer accepts this offer, XING shall receive a fee (“delivery fee”) from the organiser for sending tickets by post.
 The delivery fee is based on the current valid price list.

 (d) Other fees based on the current valid price list shall, in particular, include the sale and delivery of merchandising, supplementary products and services, and in the event that tickets are to be refunded.